Deutsch: Polymer / Español: Polímero / Português: Polímero / Français: Polymère / Italiano: Polimero

 Polypropylene in the industrial context refers to a thermoplastic polymer used widely in a variety of . . .
 Read More

-Cellulose is an organic compound with the formula (C6H10O5)n, a polysaccharide consisting of a linear . . .
+Carboxylic acid is an organic compound characterized by the presence of a carboxyl group (-COOH).
+In . . .
 Read More

 Styrofoam refers to a trademarked brand of closed-cell extruded polystyrene foam (XPS) used primarily . . .
 Read More